 Experiments and design in clay applied to pottery and sculpture.
 Work in various hand construction methods and on pottery wheel, glazing, and kiln firing.
-May be repeated up to three quarters.
+Each course may be repeated up to three quarters.
 Course may be audited with instructor permission.
 (F,W,S) HP